 If you are new to breastfeeding, here is what you need to know.
 40+ breastfeeding tips for new moms to have a smooth breastfeeding journey.

-How to deal with Painful breastfeeding and breast irritations
+Best Tips to deal with breastfeeding Problems and breast irritations

 For good nursing experience, you have to make sure your baby is latching on properly called an asymmetrical latch.

 1. Use Nipple Shield